KyloJorgensen/Fit-For-The-Kingdom-Node.js-Capstone/README.md

 # Fit For The Kingdom

 # SUMMARY
-This app was made to be a fun and competive place to track you healthy habits from exercise to eating.
-Allowing users to compare scores with others useing the web site.
+This app was made to be a fun and competitive place to track you healthy habits from exercise to eating.
+Allowing users to compare scores with others using the web site.
 Users make daily entries of their health habits and their scores are updated.

 # DEMO
 This is an active demo of website hosted by a server.